 Hi I'm back with a tutorial for you.
-I was asked how I colored my D2D digi, Bullfrogs n' Butterflies using Photoshop, so I thought I'd create an in-depth tutorial. (you'll see it's kinda long, but I think pretty thorough for those who need to SEE how to do each step) *Ü*
+I was asked how I colored my D2D digi, Bullfrogs n' Butterflies using Photoshop, so I thought I'd create a tutorial. (you'll see it's kinda long, but I think pretty thorough for those who need to SEE how to do each step) *Ü*

 I used PS 7.0 so it's an older version, however if your buttons look different, I'm sure you can figure out something similar.